platformio/platformio-docs/ide/codeanywhere.rst

 Remote Device Manager
 ---------------------

-Remote Device Manager works in pair with :ref:`pio_remote`.
+Remote Device Manager works in pair with :ref:`pioremote`.
 You can list remote devices that are connected to host machine where :ref:`cmd_remote_agent` is started or are visible for it.